amirhossein2831/Tic-Tac-Teo/readme.md

 ## :fire::fire:What Is this!!:fire::fire:
   TIC TAC TOE <br>
-a simple game that all we know it. it's a good game for playing together.
+does it need any explanation?? a simple game that all we know it. it's a good game for playing together. it's really fun and make you feel better and play with your friend and win the competition<br>
+hahahahaha.....

 ## :rotating_light:the Rules:rotating_light:
 the rules are simple:<br>